 Looking back on it, it seems to me that what England did in this tournament was what France have done more than once in the past.
 England amazed everyone by beating the All Blacks and thus cleared the way for someone else to win it.
 Too bad it wasn’t England.
 I trust South Africans are suitably grateful.

 I funked it again, in the sense that I watched it, but couldn’t bear to listen to what the commentators were saying.
-But on the plus side: my bowels were emptied more thoroughly and rather earlier than usual; I managed to set the date on a newly acquired camera; some washing up got done; various other displacement activities were accomplished, including reading early bits of this rather good book about Shakespeare; I listed more carefully than usual to parts of Record Review, which is still going now (a suitably agonised Shostakovitch string quartet).
+But on the plus side: my bowels were emptied more thoroughly and rather earlier than usual; I managed to set the date on a newly acquired camera; some washing up got done; various other displacement activities were accomplished, including reading early bits of this rather good book about Shakespeare; I listened more carefully than usual to parts of Record Review, which is still going now (a suitably agonised Shostakovitch string quartet).
 I mention such personal trivia because this is my blog, but more to the point because I have nothing to add to the rugby expertise that rugby experts will now be lavishing on this event.
 In a year’s time the only person reading this posting will be me, maybe.

 From the look of it, England made too many mistakes, and South Africa just played better.